It’s Panama 2000 All Over Again

 The circumstances aren’t quite the same in the Dominican Republic today, but I see the same potential I recognized in Panama City a decade-and-a-half ago in the DR’s capital city Santo Domingo right now.

-The economy in the Dominican Republic has been the fastest- or one of the fastest-growing in Latin America for the last five years.
+The economy in the Dominican Republic has been the fastest- or one of the fastest-growing in Latin America for the last ten years.
 You might conclude from that that you should have bought in this market years ago.

 In the case of some of the country’s top beach resort areas, that could be true.
 The earliest-in opportunities could be history.